monkstone/monkstone.github.com/_posts/2020-03-04-JRuby_Reflective_Access.md

 ```

-NB: ALL-UNNAMED is for legacy jar access, if we had named modules we could/should be more specific
+NB: ALL-UNNAMED is for legacy jar access, if we had named modules we could/should be more specific.
+Fortunately this will no be necessary, since JOGL-2.4.0 does not generate any warnings.